NIH Training Grant (PhD students)

 The training takes place within the context of the SDSU/UCSD Joint Doctoral Program in Language and Communication Disorders, with the specialized focus occurring through assignment to a mentor who has the appropriate clinically-focused research program to match the student’s interests.

-Program Director: Lewis P. Shapiro, Professor of Speech, Language, and Hearing Sciences, SDSU.
+Program Director: Tracy Love, Professor of Speech, Language, and Hearing Sciences, SDSU.
 Funded by the National Institute on Deafness and Communication Disorders (2T32DC007361)

 - Henrike Blumenfeld, SDSU SLHS